sirmacik/trustcrypto.github.io/pages/mydoc/features.md

 *   While locked buttons only function to enter PIN code to unlock OnlyKey, 7-10 digits.

+**ONLYKEY DUO ONLY**

+*   PIN may be entered via OnlyKey App or by physical touch.
+Touch buttons 1, 2, 3 to enter 1, 2, 3 and hold (for 1 second) buttons 1, 2, 3 to enter 4, 5, 6.

 #### Unlocked OnlyKey {#unlocked-onlykey}

 *   Tap a button for slot <button #>A (i.e. Press OnlyKey button #1 for less than 1 second to type out account data stored in slot 1a)